gkarakatsoulis/NeoSpan/README.md

 It incorporates spatial information along with pathologist region annotation (e.g. tumor vs normal) to identify, highlight and rank/evaluate potential neoantigens.

 The pipeline can be divided into three primary categories:
-* Mutation calling (SNV detection) using pathologist region annotation and spatial information
+1) Mutation calling (SNV detection) using pathologist region annotation and spatial information
-* Neoantigen prediction
+2) Neoantigen prediction
-* Ranking and evaluation of the detected potential neoantigens.
+3) Ranking and evaluation of the detected potential neoantigens.

+The mutation calling is performed applying a modified version of the **[SComatic tool](https://github.com/cortes-ciriano-lab/SComatic)**.

 ## Features
 - Split/Filter the BAM file based on the regions annotated by the pathologist.
 It is strongly recommended to include normal (non-tumor) regions.